jon1030/Projects/README.md

 # Welcome to my repo.
+Looking forward for fun stuff.